DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateBox/1 Configuration/min.md

 Specifies the date with a timestamp (total milliseconds since 1970/01/01).

 - String
 Specifies the date as a string value.
-The UI component supports the following formats of a date string:
+The UI component supports the following date string formats:

     - "yyyy-MM-dd" (for example, "2017-03-06")
     - "yyyy-MM-ddTHH:mm:ss" (for example, "2017-03-27T16:54:48")